 Approved in 2019, the City's Corporate Green Building Standard is a set of performance requirements that apply to new construction and major renovations at City-owned and operated buildings.
 The intent is to promote environmentally, financially, and socially responsible practices in building design and construction, and to support the City's goal of reducing GHGs produced by its buildings.
 The Standard includes three increasing levels of performance: the first level is mandatory.
 Performance levels will be revised every five years with increasingly stringent requirements.

-The City is already applying the first level of the to meet level one of the Standard, the City is installing triple-glazed windows, high-efficiency lighting (LED), rooftop solar panels, heat pump-style rooftop units, and heat recovery from the adjacent ice plant for the Burnhamthorpe Community Centre renovation and expansion (set to be completed by 2023).
+The City is already applying the first level of the Standard to new buildings and major renovations.
+For example, in order to meet level one of the Standard, the City is installing triple-glazed windows, high-efficiency lighting (LED), rooftop solar panels, heat pump-style rooftop units, and heat recovery from the adjacent ice plant for the Burnhamthorpe Community Centre renovation and expansion (set to be completed by 2023).
 The building will be 30% more energy efficient than if it were built according to the Ontario Building Code.